-These techniques, according to Teddlie and Yu (2007, p.
-80), are adopted when the researchers need either to choose a purposive sample that will characterise as closely as possible a broader group of cases, or to compare different categories of cases.
+These techniques are adopted when the researchers need either to choose a purposive sample that will characterise as closely as possible a broader group of cases, or to compare different categories of cases (Teddlie & Yu 2007, p.
+80).
 There are several kinds of purposive sampling strategies within this group: typical case, extreme or deviant case, intensity, maximum variation, and homogeneous sampling.

-Typical case sampling will recruit members of the groups who are typical or average; for example, men from a lower socio-economic background who represent a typical profile of this population group.
-According to Patton (2002, p.
-236), the typical site-sampling strategy suggests that 'the site is specifically selected because it is not in any major way atypical, extreme, deviant, or intensely unusual'.
+Typical case sampling recruits members of the groups who are typical or average; for example, men from a lower socio-economic background who represent a typical profile of this population group.
+Typical cases are selected because they are not unusual, extreme or deviant (Gray 2018).
+According to Patton (2015, p.
+284), the typical site-sampling strategy suggests that 'the site is specifically selected because it is not in any major way atypical, extreme, deviant, or intensely unusual'.
 This strategy is frequently adopted in sampling typical villages for community development studies in developing nations.

-Extreme or deviant case sampling means choosing cases that are unusual or extreme in some ways (Neuman 2011).
+Extreme or deviant case sampling means choosing cases that are unusual or extreme in some ways (Neuman 2011; Gray 2018).
 For example, the case may represent outstanding successes or noticeable failures related to the research topic.
 Such extreme successes or failures are expected to provide particularly valuable information about the topic under examination (Teddlie & Yu 2007).
 This technique is also referred to as 'outlier sampling' since 'it involves selecting cases near the "ends" of the distribution of cases of interest' (Teddlie & Yu 2007, p.
 81).
 Extreme or deviant cases are interesting people or situations that can be used as contrasts with others and that allow researchers to make comparisons between cases (Teddlie & Yu 2007).
-For example, individuals with severe depressive conditions who have made several suicide attempts are examples of extreme or deviant cases (Padgett 2008).
+For example, individuals with severe depressive conditions who have made several suicide attempts are examples of extreme or deviant cases (Padgett 2017).
 According to Neuman (2011, p.
-269), researchers would 'learn more about social life by considering cases that fall outside the general patterns of including what is beyond the main flow of events'.
+269), researchers would 'learn more about social life by considering cases that fall outside the general patterns by including what is beyond the main flow of events'.

-Intensity sampling is similar to extreme case sampling, but the cases are not so unusual as in the extreme or deviant cases (Padgett 2008, 2012).
-Researchers seek 'excellent or rich examples of the phenomenon of interest, but not highly unusual cases' (Patton 2002, p.
-234).
+Intensity sampling is similar to extreme case sampling, but the cases are not so unusual as in the extreme or deviant cases (Padgett 2012, 2017; Gray 2018).
+Researchers seek 'excellent or rich examples of the phenomenon of interest, but not highly unusual cases' (Patton 2015, p.
+279).

-Maximum variation sampling involves finding heterogeneous samples across wider sample groups; for example, recruiting breast cancer survivors who undergo all types of biomedical therapy such as chemotherapy and radiation as well as those who reject such treatments and seek natural therapies instead (Padgett 2008).
-It 'aims at capturing and describing the central themes that cut across a great deal of variation' (Patton 2002, p.
-234; Seale 2012b).
+Maximum variation sampling involves finding heterogeneous samples across wider sample groups; for example, recruiting breast cancer survivors who undergo all types of biomedical therapy such as chemotherapy and radiation as well as those who reject such treatments and seek natural therapies instead (Padgett 2017; Gray 2018).
+It 'aims at capturing and describing the central themes that cut across a great deal of variation' (Patton 2015, p.
+283; Seale 2018c).
 With this strategy, researchers may include participants that cut across age, gender, ethnicity, social class, geographic location, health status, nationality, and so on.

-Homogeneous sampling is in contrast to the maximum variation strategy.
+Homogeneous sampling contrasts with the maximum variation strategy.
 For example, researchers may narrow the sample group to include only cancer survivors who rejected biomedical therapies.
-In research concerning parent education programs, the sample may include single-parent female heads of households (Patton 2002; Padgett 2008, 2012; Holloway & Wheeler 2010).
-The aim of this strategy is to examine some specific sub-group in greater depth.
+In research concerning parent education programs, the sample may include single-parent female heads of households (Patton 2015; Padgett 2012, 2017; Holloway & Galvin 2017).
+The aim of this strategy is to examine some specific sub-group in greater depth (Gray 2018).
 Homogeneous sampling is used extensively in focus group interviews.
 Sampling strategy for focus group research typically recruits individuals who come from similar backgrounds and/or have common experience with qualitative research projects (see also Chapter 4).

-Special/unique case sampling technique
+Special and unique case sampling technique